Floatingjacob/CoffeeRock/readme.md

-This program is designed specifically for a Minecraft Java server mod called 'Geyser'.
+This program is designed specifically for a Minecraft Java server mod called 'Geyser' and 'floodgate'.

 How it works: you type in a Minecraft Bedrock user's gamertag, and the program will spit out the command to whitelist them on Geyser.